400 Grading Policies: M.S.W. Handbook

 400.5 Good Academic Standing

-Students are expected to maintain Good Academic Standing throughout their time in the program.
+Students are expected to receive a Pass or Marginal Pass for all courses, and to maintain Good Academic Standing throughout their time in the program.
 Students lose Good Academic Standing by:

 Failure to maintain Good Academic Standing puts awarded Merit Scholarships (if any) in jeopardy; discretion to continue/discontinue a merit scholarship will be determined by the Associate Dean of Academic Affairs.